-In recent years, vehicle sharing systems (VSS) have become an integral part of the transportation services offered by many cities around the world.
-Such systems consist of a fleet of vehicles spread across the city, which users can rent for a short period of time.
-This type of service may be considered as an extension of the traditional public transport, which offers more flexibility and enables more multi-modal journeys.
-With this added flexibility, more citizens are able to shift from private vehicles to public transportation.
-In turn, this may result with a decrease in traffic congestion, a better utilization of land resources, especially in city centers (since fewer parking spaces are needed) and a reduction in air pollution and greenhouse gasses emissions.
+In recent years, vehicle sharing systems (VSS) have become an integral part of transportation services offered by numerous cities around the world.
+Such systems consist of a fleet of vehicles dispersed across a city that users can rent for a short period of time.
+This type of service may be considered an extension of traditional public transport, which offers more flexibility and which enables more multi-modal journeys.
+With this added flexibility, more citizens can shift from private vehicles to public transportation services, potentially decreasing traffic congestion levels, encouraging more efficient land resource utilization (especially in city centers, as fewer parking spaces are needed) and reducing air pollution and greenhouse gasses emissions.